janebui/restaurant/README.md

 [Live Demo](https://janebui.github.io/restaurant/)

 ## Credits
-Photos used in this project were taken by myself at [Le V](https://www.hotelvernet-paris.com/fr/restaurant-et-bar) in Paris, France.
+The photos used in this project were taken by myself at [Le V](https://www.hotelvernet-paris.com/fr/restaurant-et-bar) in Paris, France.